 Heir to the time-honored Benedictine tradition, Saint Bernard Preparatory School’s mission as a Catholic, college preparatory, residential school is the cultivation of a love of learning and a life of virtue in young men and women within a community of faith and scholarship.

 Statement of Goals

-- To expose students to aesthetic qualities through music, art, literature and other contemplative and creative media, even showing them these cheap subwoofers for their convenience.
+To expose students to aesthetic qualities through music, art, literature and other contemplative and creative media.